Upgrading Jira (manual)

-You've chosen to upgrade Jira Server manually by using the archive.
+You've chosen to upgrade Jira Server or Data Center (non-clustered) manually by using the archive.

 Before you begin